Karem the Possession: Plot

 In 1984 in the pursuit of a work opportunity, the Briseño, an atheist family, moves from the United States to Durango, Mexico, to their new home, a manor believed haunted; after the mysterious death of the previous owners.
 Karem, the youngest daughter, hears mutters from the basement, but she only finds a toy.
 The next day Karem is bullied by her classmates because of her status as the new girl in school and her atheist philosophy.
-Isolated in her room without telling her parents of her experience, Karem contact through her diary with an invisible entity who presents himself as Naro.
+Isolated in her room without telling her parents of her experience, Karem makes contact through her diary with an invisible entity who presents himself as Naro.
 He wants to befriend her, exposing his knowledge of her bullies and offering his help.
 He grants her psych abilities from that day Karem can use a form of telekinesis.

 As a side effect of her new powers, Karem's personality transitions from being shy and self-restrained to explosive and aggressive, which causes her teacher Clarissa to ground her when she yells at her in class.
 That day the Briseño are visited by Father Miguel, a priest who learns something odd about them after talking with Karem and recalls the incident with the previous family who lived there.
-His investigation of the manor leads him to unravel Naro's existence, a dreadful demon who granted abilities to the youngest son of another family and caused the death of everyone when he was confronted by the rest of the family.
+His investigation of the manor leads him to unravel Naro's existence, a dreadful demon who granted abilities to the youngest child of another family and caused the death of everyone when he was confronted by the rest of the family.
 Miguel reports to his superior in order of helping the family as soon as possible due to Abraham, the family patriarch refusing to believe his warnings even though his wife Mariana and the rest of his children try to convince him something is not right about their home.

-After Fabiola, one of Karem's bullies gets sick and regurgitates blood with paper, the rest of her classmates Elizabeth and Adriana confront Karem accusing her of Fabiola's status.
+After Fabiola, one of Karem's bullies gets sick and regurgitates blood with paper, the rest of her classmates Elizabeth and Adriana confront Karem accusing her of Fabiola's state.
 Karem in response attacks and kills them with help of her powers and she also injures Clarissa when she enters the classroom trying to help the girls.
 The murders suspend the classes, Karem then persuades her eldest sister Laura of taking her with Clarissa to the hospital to "visit her".
-However, as Clarissa is still in intensive care Karem and Laura visit Fabiola instead.
+However, as Clarissa is still in intensive care, Karem and Laura visit Fabiola instead.
 Once both girls are left alone, a weak Fabiola tries to apologize to Karem but she refuses to listen and finishes her off posing her death as an unexpected medical complication.